ShanKonduru/SynthesiaCanvas2.0/README_DETAILED.md

 SynthesiaCanvas 2.0 is a comprehensive platform that empowers users to design, connect, test, and deploy agentic AI systems through an intuitive drag-and-drop visual interface.
 The platform democratizes AI agent development by providing a no-code/low-code environment while maintaining professional-grade capabilities for complex agentic workflows.

+### 🚀 Revolutionary Differentiator: **NO VENDOR LOCK-IN**

+Unlike platforms like Base44, Replit, Lovable, and other no-code tools that trap your work in their ecosystem, **SynthesiaCanvas gives you complete ownership of your code**.
+Every design you create can be exported as:

+- **Fully functional Python code** with AutoGen/LangChain orchestration
+- **Production-ready Docker Compose files** for immediate deployment
+- **Complete source code** that you own, modify, and deploy anywhere
+- **No platform dependency** - your exported code runs independently

+**Your IP.
+Your Code.
+Your Freedom.**

 ### Core Value Propositions

 - **Visual Design Interface**: Rich drag-and-drop canvas for designing multi-agent systems